simplexspatial/simplexspatial/README.md

 than you can set and overwrite configuration properties as it is explained in the Lightbend Config site.

-`conf/application.conf` contains the specific configuration for the server.
-This is the config file used by default from the script used to start the a node.
+In the [published tar](#packaging), `conf/application.conf` contains the specific configuration for the server.
+This is the config file used by default from the script used to start a node.

-As reference, this is the set of parameters used by the server:
+As reference, this is the set of parameters that the server uses:
 ```
 simplexportal.spatial {
+  entrypoint {
-  api.http {
+    restful {
       interface = "0.0.0.0"
       port = 8080
     }
+    grpc {
+      interface = "0.0.0.0"
+      port = 7080
+    }
+  }
   indexes {
     grid-index {
       partitions {
-        nodes-lookup = 100
+        nodes-lookup = 50
-        ways-lookup = 100
+        ways-lookup = 50
         latitude = 10000
         longitude = 10000
       }
     }
   }
 }
 ```

-Remind that the server is based in [AKKA](https://akka.io/), so you can set any parameters related to AKKA as well.
+Remind that the server is base in [AKKA](https://akka.io/), so you can set any parameters related to AKKA as well.

 In relation to the AKKA cluster and in this stage of the project, it is